engtuncay/engtuncay.github.io/php/php-w3-02-variables.md

 ```

-After the execution of the statements above, the variable $txt will hold the value Hello world!, the variable $x will hold the value 5, and the variable $y will hold the value 10.5.

-*Note:* When you assign a text value to a variable, put quotes around the value.

-*Note:* Unlike other programming languages, PHP has no command for declaring a variable.
+*Note:* Unlike other programming languages, PHP has no command for `declaring a variable`.
 It is created the moment you first assign a value to it.

 Think of variables as containers for storing data.

---*LINK - TBC

 ## PHP Variables

-A variable can have a short name (like x and y) or a more descriptive name (age, carname, total_volume).
+A variable can have a `short name` (like x and y) or a more descriptive name (age, carname, total_volume).

 Rules for PHP variables: